MSc Psychology of Sport (Accredited)

 Overview

-• apply critical thinking and reasoning skills as sport and exercise psychology professionals;
+• Apply critical thinking and reasoning skills as a sport psychology professional.

-• analyse social and ethical issues related to sport and reflect on how these will impact your conduct as a sport and exercise psychology professional.
+• Analyse ethical issues related to sport and reflect on how these will impact your conduct as a sport psychology professional.

 This course is accredited by the British Psychological Society (BPS).
 It meets the requirements of BPS Stage 1 training and enables progression onto the BPS Stage 2 on route to becoming a sport and exercise psychologist.

-Students will be given an opportunity to apply their knowledge and understanding to a specific client group within a sport setting in the module SPSP061 - Public Engagement in Sport and Exercise Psychology.
+Students will be given an opportunity to apply their knowledge and understanding to a specific client group within a sport setting in the module ‘Placement in Sport Psychology.’
 Students will have an opportunity to help coaches, athletes and teams to achieve their specific goals.

 If you’re interested in studying a module from this course, the Postgraduate Certificate or the Postgraduate Diploma then please email Graduate Admissions to discuss your course of study.